ksh-js-sdk-dev/kushki-js-sdk/wiki/modules/Payment.md

 ```

 ###### Init card token instance
- - To enable normal card transaction, you need to define an amouny, currency and fields.
+ - To enable normal card transaction, you need to define an amount, currency and fields.
 In background this method render the hosted fields
 ```ts
 import { IKushki, init, KushkiError } from "Kushki";
 import {